LevensteinLab/pRNN/docs/training_nets.rst

 Training & Loading pRNNs on a Cluster
 =====================================

-We have also provided a script that allows you to train a pRNN from the command line, namely ``trainNet.py``.
+We have also provided an example script that allows you to train a pRNN from the command line, namely ``trainNet.py``.
 This script accepts all arguments that specify a network itself.
 It also accepts flags to specify whether you'd like to train a new network or load an existing one, as well as whether or not to use a Dataloader.
+You'll want to modify this to fit the specific needs of your project.

 Bash scripts may call this training script to automate training of networks on a high performance computing (HPC) cluster.
 This will be required for larger networks.
 For example: